 Unlike the software, this one monitors the inventory levels in your firm (it also does so if you’re operating multiple warehouses).
-It is suitable for any business person who’s looking to grow his/her ecommerce businesses within the shortest time possible.
+It is suitable for any business person who’s looking to grow his/her e-commerce business within the shortest time possible.

 Having Multiple Warehouses?

 Generally, large companies that ship high volumes of products across different regions opt to have a ‘distributed’ inventory structure.
-In this structure, inventory is subdivided then stored in different fulfillment centers.
-The division not only helps to save on the shipping costs but also speed up an order delivery.
+In this structure, inventory is subdivided and then stored in different fulfillment centers.
+The division not only helps to save on shipping costs but also speeds up order delivery.